kristenkamouh/CSC-320-Final-Project/README.md

 # Extra
 ## Calculator Background

 Inside the "extra" folder, you'll find a file named `background.asm`.
-This file contains the assembly code for rendering a background bitmap, which, when assembled with an appropriate bitmap image, creates a graphical calculator interface.
+This file contains the assembly code for rendering a background bitmap, which, when assembled with an appropriate bitmap image (512x512), creates a graphical calculator interface.

 However, please note that due to time constraints, the calculator functionality has not been fully implemented.
 Assembling the `background.asm` file with a bitmap will display the calculator interface, but the calculator itself will not be operational.

 You can explore this feature further by providing the necessary bitmap image and completing the implementation of the calculator functionality.